mogallagher/UPF-FATE-2026/README.md

 Repository containing programming practices for final-year undergraduate students of *Data Science* and *Computer Engineering*, enrolled in the *Fairness, Accountability, Transparency and Ethics (FATE)* Course at **Universitat Pompeu Fabra, Barcelona**.
 Visit the [Course Website](https://sites.google.com/view/upf-fate) for more information.

+## Note to Students
+This repository is currently a work in progress.
+While you may look ahead at future practices, they are subject to change.
+The practice released on Aula Global is what you should work on and submit.

 ## Objective of the Sessions

 ### I. Data Anonymization